 The information provided by users via email or online forms will be acted upon according to the content of the communication.
 For example, responding to enquiries or getting in touch with you when necessary.

-8. Where we store data and how we keep data secure
+8. Where we store Personal Data and how we keep Personal Data secure

 Electronic copies of Personal Data are kept securely and information will only be processed where we are satisfied that it is reasonably secure.